Best Camping In Virginia: 15 Great Spots in Old Dominion

 Kieran has taught mountaineering, ice climbing, and single-pitch and multi-pitch rock climbing in a variety of contexts over the years and has led trekking and mountaineering expeditions in the Alps, Rockies, and UK.
 He is currently working towards qualifying as a Mountaineering and Climbing Instructor and International Mountain Leader.

-Kieran’s book Climbing the Walls—an exploration of the mental health benefits of climbing, mountaineering, and the great outdoors—is scheduled for release by Simon & Schuster in April 2021.
+Kieran’s book Climbing the Walls—an exploration of the mental health benefits of climbing, mountaineering, and the great outdoors—released by Simon & Schuster in 2021.

 Articles - Email - Linkedin - Facebook - Instagram